What Does it Take to Be a Cargo or Freight Agent?

 - Transportation management software

-How Long Does it Take to Become a Cargo or Freight Agent?
+How do I Become a Cargo or Freight Agent?

 Are you already one of the many Cargo or Freight Agent in the United States?
 If you’re thinking about changing careers, these fields are worth exploring: